asmuth/clip/doc/collect_via_statsd.md

 ===============================

-To listen for samples via UDP, add a `listen_udp` block to your configuration file.`metric-collectd` will listen for UDP packets on the specified port.
+To listen for samples via UDP, add a `listen_udp` block to your configuration file.`metricd` will listen for UDP packets on the specified port.

     listen_udp {
       port 8125